iut-ibk/DynaMind-ToolBox/doc/gdalpublishresults.rst

 Detailed Description
 --------------------

-The module builds on the GDAL/OGR library and therefore supports to export data from DynaMind into common GIS data formats. n overview of supported formats can be found `here <http://www.gdal.org/ogr_formats.html>`_.
+The module builds on the GDAL/OGR library and supports export of data from DynaMind into common GIS data formats.
+An overview of supported formats can be found `here <http://www.gdal.org/ogr_formats.html>`_.

 Export to PostGIS